projecttacoma/fqm-testify/README.md

 ### Running Measure Calculation on a Test Case

-FQM-testify allows for running measure calculation on a single test case for a given measure by selecting a patient entry and clicking the calculate button.
+FQM-Testify allows for running measure calculation on a single test case for a given measure by selecting a patient entry and clicking the calculate button.
 Clicking the calculate button will display logic highlighting using [the fqm-execution library](https://github.com/projecttacoma/fqm-execution).
 The measure calculation can be regenerated if non-patient test resources are added by clicking the calculate button.
 The logic highlighting can be hidden and shown using the hide/show logic highlighting button next to the calculate button.

 ### Running Measure Calculation on All Test Cases